dask/dask-examples/index.rst

-First, there are some high level examples about various Dask APIs like arrays, dataframes, and futures, then there are more in-depth examples about particularly features or use cases.
+First, there are some high level examples about various Dask APIs like arrays, dataframes, and futures, then there are more in-depth examples about particular features or use cases.

 You can run these examples in a live session here: |Binder|